 Clearly, there is much we can learn from the F5 which will benefit us as we assess what has happened and how we want Canada to flourish!

 Please contact Frances Wright at admin@famous5.ca if you are able to be a funder or have suggestions!
+Miigwetch!
+Merci!
 Thank you!
-Merci!
-Miigwetch!

 say her name!